Wisdom-commits/Wisdom/README.md

 # Wisdom
-# I hope to know more and learn me
+# I hope to know more and learn more